-As discussed, most tumors (95%) that develop in the thyroid gland are benign, but a few are cancerous [7].
+As discussed, most tumors (95%) that develop in the thyroid gland are benign, but a few are cancerous.
 Because the thyroid gland is close to the skin, tumors often appear as bumps in the neck.
-Malignant nodules can develop at any age, but they are most common in adults [7].
-While the majority of less aggressive histologic subtypes of thyroid cancer are more common in women than in men, the more aggressive subtypes have similar gender distribution [43; 44].
-It is estimated that approximately 44,280 people (28,780 women and 15,500 men) will be diagnosed with thyroid cancer in 2021.
-The median age at diagnosis is 51 years [45; 46].

-A definitive cause of thyroid cancer has not been identified, but there are certain factors that increase the risk, including [48; 49]:
+Malignant nodules can develop at any age, but they are most common in adults 30 to 60 years of age, with women often being diagnosed at a younger age than men [7; 35].
+While the majority of less aggressive histologic subtypes of thyroid cancer are more common in women than in men, the more aggressive subtypes have similar gender distribution.
+It is estimated that approximately 44,020 people (28,615 women and 15,405 men) will be diagnosed with thyroid cancer in 2024.
+The median age at diagnosis is 51 years [34].
+A definitive cause of thyroid cancer has not been identified, but there are certain factors that increase the risk, including [35]: